firebase/flutterfire/packages/firebase_ui_auth/doc/providers/phone.md

 ## Using widget

-If a view is also not flexible enough, there is an `PhoneInput` and `SMSCodeInput` widgets:
+If a view is also not flexible enough, there are `PhoneInput` and `SMSCodeInput` widgets:

 ```dart
 class MyCustomWidget extends StatefulWidget {